 How to dry?
 Decode the tumble dryer symbols

 Let us ask you, have you ever ignored the label and dried clothes you shouldn’t have and ended up shrinking them?
 The answer is more than likely yes!

 Sure enough, we’ve all been guilty (us included!) of throwing clothes into the dryer for a few minutes, thinking they’ll be fine - when actually they won’t.
 The good news is that most tumble drying problems aren't because of the fabrics but because of the drying technique, meaning they can easily be fixed by following the drying symbols.

 Everything you need to know about drying can be found in the square symbol on your fabrics.
 Similar to the washtub symbol, the number of dots represents the temperature of the cycle.

 - One dot = low temperature

 - Three dots = high temperature

-Similar to the washtub and dryer symbols, the number of dots signifies the different temperatures you should be using when ironing different types of fabrics.
+Similar to the washtub and dryer symbols, the number of dots signifies the different temperatures you should use when ironing different fabrics.

 - No dots = any temperature can be used

 - One dot = low temperature (generally used on silk or wool fabrics)